Q: Which of the following statements correctly describe key aspects of k-means? Select all that apply.

 - K-means organizes unlabeled data into clusters.

-- The position of the k-means centroid is the center of the cluster, also
+- The position of the k-means centroid is the center of the cluster, also known as the mathematical mean.

-- The k-means clustering process has four steps that repeat until the
+- The k-means clustering process has four steps that repeat until the model converges.

 Q: Fill in the blank: In order to evaluate the intracluster space in a